cobalthq/cobalt-product-public-docs/content/en/_index.md

 - Events
 - Tokens

-To use our REST calls, you'll need to generate an API Token from your [Cobalt profile](https://app.cobalt.io/settings/api-token).
+To use our REST calls, you'll need an API Token from your [Cobalt profile](https://app.cobalt.io/settings/api-token).